 In 2000, Koyamada decided to leave competition climbing after coming to the realization that “the real nature of my climbing resides in crags”.
-It became quickly apparent that Dai was going join the ranks for world-class climbers, after making the first ascent of Logical Progression (9a) 27th November 2001.
+It became quickly apparent that Dai was going join the ranks of world-class climbers, after making the first ascent of Logical Progression (9a) on 27th November 2001.
 This route, at the time, was one of the hardest sport climbs in the world, with only Chris Sharma’s Biographie, attaining a higher grade.

 Over the next few years, Dai continued to build his reputation as a world-class boulder, putting up several V15 (8C) boulder problems around Japan.